tubearchivist/docs/mkdocs/docs/api/introduction.md

     These API endpoints *have* changed in the past and *will* change again while building out additional integrations and functionality.
 For the time being, don't expect backwards compatibility for third party integrations using these endpoints.

 !!! note
-	Endpoints marked as **experimental** are particularly likely to change again.

-!!! note
     Not all endpoints will return expected status codes for errors, e.g. sometimes you'll see an error **500 Server Error** even though it should be **400 Bad request**.
 If you encounter any such cases, [please fix them](https://github.com/tubearchivist/tubearchivist/blob/master/CONTRIBUTING.md#how-to-make-a-pull-request) as you find them, no need to clutter up the issue queue.

 !!! note
     If you are sending POST requests to the API, you'll have to specify the content type as json like so: `"Content-Type: application/json"`.

-## Context
-- All changes to the API are marked with a `[API]` keyword for easy searching, for example search for [commits](https://github.com/tubearchivist/tubearchivist/search?o=desc&q=%5Bapi%5D&s=committer-date&type=commits).
-You'll find the same in the [release notes](https://github.com/tubearchivist/tubearchivist/releases).
-- Check the commit history and release notes to see if a documented feature is already in your release.
-The documentation might be ahead of the regular release schedule.

 ## Authentication
 API token will get automatically created, accessible on the settings page.
 Token needs to be passed as an authorization header with every request.
 Additionally session based authentication is enabled too: When you are logged into your TubeArchivist instance, you'll have access to the api in the browser for testing.